guprobr/WakkaQt/readme.md

   - **yt-dlp** is already there too, for your convenience.
   - After extracting the ZIP, please double-click to **run as _normal_ user the CONFIG.BAT script**.
 It will set up environment variables and copy the LV2 plugin to the correct directory.
 It will ask admin permissions for that.
 PS: run as _normal user_, admin permissions will be _asked later_;
   - NOTE: **antivirus software degrade this software a lot**, and **VPNs might make streaming services to block** the fetching of the video file when running *yt-dlp*.
+  - You can download the windows x64 ZIP [Here on my website](https://gu.pro.br/WakkaQt-mswinX64.zip)

 ## Contributing